 You will be given an arrival time for your appointment which is typically 30 minutes prior to your actual scan time.
 Some exams require you to arrive earlier than 30 minutes ahead of time.
 We will let you know if an earlier arrival is necessary.

-You will complete an MR screening form, change into a gown and remove things that might affect or pose a safety risk to the magnetic imaging.
+You will complete a magnetic resonance imaging screening form, change into a gown and remove things that might affect or pose a safety risk to the magnetic imaging.

 - Hearing aids